pansift/p3/README.md

 *Note:* Everything is transparent so feel free to take a wander round the scripts and suggest improvements to any and all jankiness!

-If you'd like access to the intermediate dashboards (i.e. not the front end final product) then email `donal@pansift.com` with your Pansift `UUID` and access to something like the below will be arranged for you.
+**P.S.**: If you'd like access to the intermediate dashboards (i.e. not the front end final product) then email `donal@pansift.com` with your Pansift `UUID` and access to something like the below will be arranged for you.
 Please understand it's not production ready and there is much movement, so only if you're a willing alpha tester :)

 ![Intermediate Dashboard](https://github.com/pansift/p3/blob/main/Images/publicity_cap_v1.png?raw=true)